 To have a healthy brain, not only did you need the right kind of genes, but you needed a "just right' number of these genes – neither too numerous nor too scarce. (p 233-34).

 Let us assume that good and bad brain chemistry comes in degrees.
-Those with a lesser degree of sanity have a greater challenge in applying their will (also called intentionality).
+Those with a lesser degree of sanity have a greater challenge in applying their will (intentionality).
 Some of us are more self-disciplined than others.
 Some realize more than others the importance of keeping an eye on oneself, of questioning one's impulses, the importance of keeping an open mind and building a healthy perspective by educating oneself.
-It is easy to let oneself feel persecuted, easy to let one's impulses run and easy to let oneself lash out with hostility no matter how futile the act.
-Many who need counseling or help will not recognize that they have a problem.
-And many around them, including their parents, may fail to recognize that these people need help.
+It is easy to let oneself feel persecuted, easy to let one's impulses run and easy to let oneself strike with hostility no matter how futile the act.
+Many who need counseling or help will not recognize that they have a problem, and many around them, including their parents, may fail to recognize that these people need help.